Substra/substra-documentation/docs/source/additional/glossary.rst

 .. glossary::

-    Node
+    Organization
-        A Node represents an independant partner organization in the network.
-The data of the organisation is stored on its node, and it has its own computing and storage resources.
+        An organization represents an independant partner in the network.
+It has its own computing and storage resources.

     Channel
-        A channel is a group of Connect nodes which operate on a common set of assets.
+        A channel is a group of Connect organizations which operate on a common set of assets.
 Several channels can be built on top of a Connect network.